CartoDB/cartodb/doc/developer-center/auth-api/guides/03-types-of-API-Keys.md

 - the SQL API
 - the World_Population dataset with select permission
 - the Liked_Cities dataset with select/insert permissions
-- The privilege of creating new datasets in the user account
+- the privilege of creating new datasets in the user account

 With this API Key you can access the SQL API but not the Maps API.
 You also can run a `SELECT SQL` query to the `World_Population` dataset, but not an `UPDATE`, `DELETE` or `INSERT`.
 Nevertheless, you can run an `INSERT` to the `Liked_Cities` dataset.
 Access to the dataset `National_Incomes` is denied.
 Last but not least you can run `CREATE TABLE AS...` SQL queries to create new tables in the user account.